Inf1n1ty0/PositronWiki/Printers/Positron/Hardware/Extruder.md

 ---
 ![motor_plate_3.gif](/extruderguide/motor_plate_3.gif)
 - Place primary gear onto shaft
+- Line up the hole in the gear with the flat spot on the CNC Shaft.
-- Screw in M3x3 Set Screw through the gear and onto the flat spot of the CNC Shaft, but don't tightened all the way down.
-Primary gear should move up and down but not fall off.
+- Screw in the Set Screw through the gear and stop right before it touches the flat spot on the CNC Shaft.
+- Now slide the gear all the way down the CNC shaft until the Set Screw hits the end of the flat spot.
+- Tightened down the Set Screw until the gear doesn't move, the height of the gear will be adjusted later.
-- Place the MR148ZZ bearing on the end of the shaft and set assembled part aside for later.
+- Place the MR148ZZ bearing on the end of the shaft and get ready for the next step.

 ---